-This is a big issue, not just for employment cases.
-Most plaintiffs use contingent-fee lawyers, and many assume that they are only responsible for the net money they collect, after contingent legal fees.
+The idea that plaintiffs can only be taxed on net recoveries is a big issue, and not just for employment cases.
+Most plaintiffs use contingent fee lawyers, and many assume that they are only responsible for the net money they collect, after contingent legal fees.
 If you settle for \$1 million, and your lawyer takes \$400,000 off the top, isn't your tax problem always limited to \$600,000?

 Hardly.
-Just because a portion of your recovery is paid to your attorney doesn't mean you don't owe tax on that portion.
-In Banks, the U.S. Supreme Court ruled that plaintiffs must include contingent legal fees in their gross income.
-Maybe they can find a way to deduct or offset the fees, which in some kinds of cases can be tough.
+Just because a portion of your recovery is paid to your attorney does not mean you do not owe tax on that portion.
+In Banks v.
+Commissioner, [1] the U.S.

+Supreme Court ruled that plaintiffs must include contingent legal fees in their gross income.
+Hopefully they can find a way to deduct or offset the fees, which in some kinds of cases can be tough.[2]

-Fortunately, in employment cases, you shouldn't need to pay taxes on the legal fees your lawyer receives if you use a contingent-fee lawyer.
-But you still must report the fees on your tax return as gross income, or the IRS will think you are shorting it.
-After all, the Banks case on legal fees is from the Supreme Court.
+Fortunately, in employment cases, you should not need to pay taxes on the legal fees your lawyer receives if you use a contingent fee lawyer.
+However, you still have to report them on your tax return as gross income, or the IRS will think you are shorting them.
+After all, the Banks case on legal fees is from the U.S. Supreme Court

 The mechanics of claiming the deduction have been tough until recently.
-For 2021 tax returns, the form was improved, so there will likely be fewer problems with claiming the deduction.3 However, if you are using an hourly lawyer and the case spans multiple tax years, there's no easy answer to avoid paying tax on the legal fees.4 Historically, most legal fees could be claimed as a miscellaneous itemized deduction even if there was no related income.
-But miscellaneous itemized deductions were suspended by Congress starting in 2018 and continuing through the end of 2025.5
+For 2021 tax returns, the tax return form was improved so there will hopefully be fewer problems with claiming it.[3]
+However, if you are using an hourly lawyer and the case spans multiple tax years, there's no easy answer to avoid paying tax on the legal fees.[4]
+Historically, most legal fees could be claimed as a miscellaneous itemized deduction even if there was no related income.
+But miscellaneous itemized deductions were suspended by Congress starting in 2018 and continuing through the end of 2025.[5]